 Assets, Liability, and Equity are shown under the balance sheet, for which the primary purpose is to show the financial position of the organization.
 The “balance” sheet is called so because the Asset side always has to match up with the Liability and Equity side.

-Its main purpose is to show whether thehas a (total are higher than total costs) or a net loss (total expenses higher than total ).
+Its main purpose is to show whether thehas a (total is higher than total costs) or a net loss (total expenses higher than total ).
 Together those two statements answer two central questions:

 - First, how much of my assets have been acquired through debt and capital?